Configuring IP and Network Parameters

 2.[Optional] If you wish to use the Port Bonding feature described above to configure bond0 and/or bond1 interface, you can configure it now.
 If one of the secondary interfaces within the bond has the default route, the bonded interface receives the default route.

 CAUTION!
-Once the default route is added to the bonded interface, disabling the bond for any reason will cause a loss of SSH connectivity to the Luna Network HSM 7.
+Using Luna Appliance Software 7.8.3 or older, once the default route is added to the bonded interface, disabling the bond for any reason will cause a loss of SSH connectivity to the Luna Network HSM 7.
 It is highly recommended that you configure manual routes on at least one of the secondary interfaces within the bonded interface (eth0 or eth1 for bond0, eth2 or eth3 for bond1).
 Refer to Disabling a Bonded Interface.

 lunash:> network interface bonding config